-A copy of the completed risk assessment will be given to the Heads of School and CEO, the Directors, and the educational visits coordinator, and all adults supervising the trip.
+A copy of the completed risk assessment will be given to the Heads, Executive Head, the , and the educational visits coordinator, and all adults supervising the trip.

 Risk Assessments for residential visits are completed by the EVC and must be approved by the Local Governing Body before the visit can take place.